optittm/legacy-impact-data-test/README.md

     - --lang : language of the repository to find
     - --min_stars : minimum amount of stars of the repository to find
     - --nb_repo : number of repositories to find
+- semantic-test-repo : uses CodeT5 to get the maximum score of a file related to the issues in the db
+    - --repository_name : name of the repository to test

 Every command has a --help option available to get more info on the current cli call.